Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

-2. The second use case is less focused on "discovery" and "understanding new content" and instead focuses on efficiently classifying content into a pre-defined set of categories.
+2. The second use case is less focused on "discovery" and "understanding new content" and instead focuses on efficiently classifying content into a predefined set of categories.
 The text data is similar to the previous use case but the task is different, and can often be a follow-up task to the previous use case.
 We might have news articles about politics that we need to automatically